nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: How find contact feature is implemented:**

 * **Alternative 1 (current choice):** Extend on the use of the class that implements the `Predicate` interface.
-    * Pros: Easily extendable for future enhancements of find command.
+    * Pros: Easily extendable for future enhancements of find command and when more fields are added to contacts.
+The `Predicate#test` just needs to accommodate one more field.
     * Pros: Less of the codebase needs to be changed.

 * **Alternative 2:** Create a generic contact class through the fields provided and match with other contacts to filter.